-10 Information to be maintained
+12 Information to be maintained

-- 10.1 LBPL shall to maintain and preserve the following information in respect of transactions referred to in Rule 3 of PML Rules: - i. the nature of the transactions; - ii. the amount of the transaction and the currency in which it is denominated; - iii. the date on which the transaction was conducted; and - iv. the parties to the transaction.
+- 12.1 LBPL shall to maintain and preserve the following information in respect of transactions referred to in Rule 3 of PML Rules: - i. the nature of the transactions; - ii. the amount of the transaction and the currency in which it is denominated; - iii. the date on which the transaction was conducted; and - iv. the parties to the transaction.

-11 Record Keeping
+13 Record Keeping

-- 11.1 LBPL shall ensure compliance with the record keeping requirements contained in the SEBI Act, 1992, Rules and Regulations made thereunder, PMLA as well as other relevant legislation, Rules, Regulations, Exchange Byelaws and Circulars. - 11.2 LBPL shall maintain such records as are sufficient to permit reconstruction of individual transactions (including the amounts and types of currencies involved, if any) so as to provide, if necessary, evidence for prosecution of criminal behaviour. - 11.3 In case of any suspected laundered money or terrorist property, the competentinvestigating authorities would need to trace through the audit trail for reconstructing a financial profile of the suspect account.
-To enable this reconstruction, LBPL shall retain the following information for the accounts of their clients in order to maintain a satisfactory audit trail: - i. the beneficial owner of the account; - ii. the volume of the funds flowing through the account; and - iii. for selected transactions: - a. the origin of the funds - b. the form in which the funds were offered or withdrawn, e.g. cheques, demand drafts etc. - C. the identity of the person undertaking the transaction; - d. the destination of the funds; - e. the form of instruction and authority. - 11.4 LBPL shall ensure that all client and transaction records and information are available on a timely basis to the competent investigating authorities.
-Where required by the investigating authority, LBPL shall retain certain records, e.g. client identification, account files, and business correspondence, for periods which may exceed those required under the SEBI Act, Rules and Regulations framed thereunder PMLA, other relevant legislations, Rules and Regulations or Exchange byelaws or circulars.
+- 13.1 LBPL shall ensure compliance with the record keeping requirements contained in the SEBI Act, 1992, Rules and Regulations made thereunder, PMLA as well as other relevant legislation, Rules, Regulations, Exchange Byelaws and Circulars. - 13.2 LBPL shall maintain such records as are sufficient to permit reconstruction of individual transactions (including the amounts and types of currencies involved, if any) so as to provide, if necessary, evidence for prosecution of criminal behavior. - In case of any suspected laundered money or terrorist property, the competent investigating authorities would need to trace through the audit trail for reconstructing a financial profile of the suspect account.
+To enable this reconstruction, LBPL shall retain the following information for the accounts of their clients in order to maintain a satisfactory audit trail: - i. the beneficial owner of the account; - ii. the volume of the funds flowing through the account; and - iii. for selected transactions: - a. the origin of the funds - b. the form in which the funds were offered or withdrawn, e.g. cheque, demand drafts etc. - c. the identity of the person undertaking the transaction; - d. the destination of the funds; - e. the form of instruction and authority. - 13.4 LBPL shall ensure that all client and transaction records and information are available on a timely basis to the competent investigating authorities.
+Where required by the investigating authority, LBPL shall retain certain records, e.g. client identification, account files, and business correspondence, for periods which may exceed those required under the SEBI Act, Rules and Regulations framed thereunder PMLA, other relevant legislations, Rules and Regulations or Exchange byelaws or circulars. - 13.5 More specifically, all the LBPL shall put in place a system of maintaining proper record of the nature and value of transactions which has been prescribed under Rule 3 of PML Rules as mentioned below: - 13.5.1 all cash transactions of the value of more than ten lakh rupees or its equivalent in foreign currency; - 13.5.2 all series of cash transactions integrally connected to each other which have been individually valued below rupees ten lakh or its equivalent in foreign currency where such series of transactions have taken place within a month and the monthly aggregate exceeds an amount of ten lakh rupees or its equivalent in foreign currency; It may, however, be clarified that for